hyperledger-archives/grid-rfcs/0000-catalog.md

 Catalog.

 ```
-ActivateCatalogProduct: Agent from org needs the
-"can_activate_product_in_catalog" permission
-DeactivateCatalogProduct: Agent from org needs the
-"can_deactivate_product_in_catalog" permission
-DiscontinueProduct: Agent from org needs the
+CatalogProductSetStatus: Agent from org needs the "can_set_catalog_product_status"
-"can_discontinue_product_in_catalog" permission
+permission
 ```

 # Reference-level explanation